vincentleeuwen/python-cooking-with-objects/README.md

 As was the case with testing we have so far abstained a bit from really documenting our code.
 And as we have done with testing in the part before this, let's correct this by taking a few moments to document part of what we have build.

-Pragmatism has thought us that when writing new code it is wise to first allow an API to stabilize a little bit.
+Pragmatism has taught us that when writing new code it is wise to first allow an API to stabilize a little bit.
 If you fanatically start to document everything right from the start you might end up spending a lot of your energy in documenting things that you may throw away a couple of hours later.
 Our supply of energy is limited.